-What are the Evzones?
+Who are the Evzones?

 In order to become an Evzonas, a solder has to go through extremely challenging training, lasting for four weeks.
 Not everyone trained to be an Evzonas will eventually make it.

 Other than the extreme summer hear and winter cold, some of the worst things for the Evzones are the insects, due to the proximity to the Botanical Gardens.
 It’s worth noting that each Evzonas normally has 4-6 hours of service per day!